MishaThoughtSpot/py-tql/README.md

 You should see output as the py-tql and dependencies are installed.

-If you want or need to update to a newer version of the user tools, use the command:
+If you want or need to update to a newer version of the Python TQL, use the command:

 `$ pip install --upgrade git+https://github.com/thoughtspot/py-tql`.